 An eCPRI node shall have at least one IP address.
-All IP addresses within the IP network shall be unique .
-The assignment between IP addresses and nodes/eCPRI services is out of scope of the eCPRI specification.
+All IP addresses within the IP network shall be unique 3.
+The assignment of IP addresses to nodes/eCPRI services is out of scope of the eCPRI specification.

 18 The header fields of the UDP/IP datagram shall provide enough information about the source and the 19 destination of the eCPRI message to deliver the message successfully through the IP network, with the 20 required priority.
 Further details of the format and definition of the UDP/IP datagram, and how the IP network 21 is to be maintained are out of the scope of the eCPRI specification.